-The following organisations are not eligible for participating in this Call for Proposals:
+Please carefully note that the following organisations are not eligible for participating in this Call for Proposals as applicants or partners (but may be engaged as project stakeholders):

-- Political parties, groupings, or institutions, or their subsidiaries or affiliates; - Organisations that advocate, promote, or engage in illegal activities or anti-democratic activities; - Any entity that has been found to have misused IUCN or USAID funds in the past; - Applicants whose staff include an individual currently employed by, or closely related (i.e. immediate family) to, an IUCN employee or an employee of one of the IUCN collaborators involved in the management of the RISE program or the AGENT program; - IUCN Secretariat; - Any government public entity or organisation; and/or
+- Political parties, groupings, or institutions, or their subsidiaries or affiliates; - Organisations that advocate, promote or engage in illegal activities or anti-democratic activities; - Any entity that has been found to have misused IUCN, USAID or Norad funds in the past; - Applicants whose staff include an individual currently employed by, or closely related (i.e. immediate family) to, an IUCN employee or an employee of one of the IUCN collaborators involved in the management of the RISE program or the AGENT program; - IUCN Secretariat; - Any government public entity or organisation, including publicly funded universities and other academic institutions; and/or - Individuals.

-Individuals.